bkahlert/wordpress-web-service/src/plugins/wordpress-web-service/readme.txt

 * A writeable cache directory is no more needed in order to dynamically resize images and to return the correct content length to the caller.
 * The `resizeableUrl` attribute of the `Image` datatype contains now 3 placeholders, namely `%{WIDTH}`, `%{HEIGHT}` and `%{QUALITY}`.
 * The `Image` type now contains the property `parentId`
-* Method `getImages` now allows to return not only images of one resource but also of all child resources.
+* Method `getImages` now allows to return not only images of one resource but also of all child resources

 = 0.1.3 =
 * Properties `width`, `height`, `maxResizeableWidth` and `maxResizeableHeight` added to Image type